TerrariaCraft/Issues/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
 For example, if your game crashes, attach a link to [Pastebin](https://pastebin.com) with a crash report pasted in there (full crash report, do not strip any part of it, it might be crucial for figuring the issue out!)

+**Agree to the following**
+- [ ] I am using the most up-to-date public (or early access) version of TerrariaCraft
+- [ ] I have filled out all the releavant information
+- [ ] I did not report a launcher issue to the mod repository (they should be reported to [Launcher/issue](https://github.com/TerrariaCraft/Launcher/issues) repo)